Vice President-elect Harris to resign her Senate seat Monday

 Padilla will be the first Latino senator from California, where about 40% of residents are Hispanic.
 Newsom announced his choice in December, following intense lobbying for the rare Senate vacancy from the nation’s most populous state.

 Harris will give no farewell Senate floor speech.
-The Senate is not scheduled to reconvene until Tuesday, the eve of Inauguration Day.
+The Senate is not scheduled to reconvene until Tuesday, the eve of Inauguration Day, two weeks after supporters of outgoing President Donald Trump stormed the Capitol as lawmakers were meeting to affirm Biden’s election victory.

+That siege, Harris said in an interview broadcast Sunday, “was seismic.
+It was an inflection moment.
+You know, sometimes we think an inflection moment is the bringing of something that is positive.
+No. It was in many ways a reckoning.
+It was an exposure of the vulnerability of our democracy.”

 Padilla’s arrival, along with Harris becoming the Senate’s presiding officer when she’s sworn-in as vice president, is part of Democrats’ upcoming Senate majority.
 But the party still needs Sens.-elect Jon Ossoff and Raphael Warnock of Georgia to be certified as victors in their Jan.
 5 elections and then be sworn in.